HPG Interfaces

 Logging in via web browser

-• To start a GUI application go to https://ood.rc.ufl.edu and choose the application you would like to use, for example HiPerGator Desktop is a linux GUI.
+To start a GUI application go to https://ood.rc.ufl.edu and choose the interactive application you would like to use, like RStudio or MatLab.

-• To start a Jupyter Notebook with OOD, select the “Jupyter Notebook” application server under the “Interactive Applications” tab on the main dashboard.
+• Jupyter Notebook can be used via OOD by selecting the “Jupyter Notebook” application server under the “Interactive Applications” tab on the main dashboard.
 Specify the resources you need in the resource request and click “Launch” at the bottom of the form.
 Once your job starts, click “Connect to Jupyter” to start your Notebook.

 Invalid Password

-If you have forgotten your password or need to change it, use the following link to set a new one: Change or Reset Password
+If you forgot your password or need to change it, use the following link to set a new one: Change or Reset Password